 Many students will approach the world as if they are alone and unafraid, consequently relying only on themselves and shunning relationships.
 Some also internalize that they are bad, and believe that is why they’ve been abandoned, neglected, or abused.
 These beliefs produce shame and within the context of school, they explain their difficulties simply with “I’m dumb.”

 Because many of the trauma these children suffered was created in an absence of secure relationships, it can only be healed in secure relationships.
-At the Forge, we summarize our relationally based treatment model as CASA, which stands for Commitment, Acceptance, Security, Attunement.
+At Embark at The Forge, we summarize our relationally based treatment model as CASA, which stands for Commitment, Acceptance, Security, Attunement.
 The goal of the model is Joy, experienced through co-regulation.

 Joy comes from experiencing acceptance, security, and attunement in a committed home (CASA).